NiuHuangxiaozi/MillonTCP_Test/README.md

 ### 2、Experiment

 Compile and run two ".c" file.
+First run server and then run client.
 And you can see the result by using command:

 ```
 watch "ss -t -a |grep ESTAB |wc -l"